Pennhurst State School and Hospital: Modern day

-The United States Department of Veterans Affairs, or the VA, acquired the upper campus of Pennhurst and began work to reuse it as a veterans' home.
+The United States Department of Veterans Affairs acquired the upper campus and began work to renovate it as a veterans' home.
 In 1986, the upper campus cottage units reopened as the Southeastern Veterans' Center.
 In 1990, renovations began on Horizon Hall, one of the newest buildings at Pennhurst, as part of a project to establish a nursing facility at the veterans' center.
 It reopened in 1993 as Coates Hall.
-After many years of determining what to do with Pennhurst, Congressman Jim Gerlach sought to establish a federal veterans cemetery at Pennhurst in 2003 but the VA rejected the proposal.
+After many years of determining what to do with Pennhurst, Congressman Jim Gerlach sought to establish a Federal veteran's cemetery at Pennhurst in 2003 but the VA rejected the proposal.

 In 2001, the state adopted the Keystone Principles concerning the state's duties to maintain historic property and to consult with the Pennsylvania Historical and Museum Commission before transferring the property into private hands.
 Chester County officials approved a private development and Pennhurst was sold to a developer, Pennhurst Associates, for two million dollars.
 The Pennhurst Memorial and Preservation Alliance (PMPA) was formed to advocate for certain uses of the site.

 Pennhurst was added to Pennsylvania's list of the most at-risk Pennsylvania properties as well as the International Coalition of Sites of Conscience, a worldwide network of historic sites specifically dedicated to remembering struggles for justice.

 In partnership with the Preservation Alliance for Greater Philadelphia, PMPA obtained a grant to complete a re-use design and feasibility study of the Pennhurst campus.
 By 2010, the administration building had been partially renovated and reopened as the Pennhurst Asylum seasonal haunted attraction.
 The attraction has been successful, though controversial among locals and those previously affiliated with Pennhurst.